intruder16/Y510p-OS-X/README.md

 This repository contains all the necessary patches and an autopatcher script for DSDT/SSDT's on Y510p.

+This will not in any way make any kind of change to your system!
+You do not need to run this with "sudo"!

 This script is created for the fact that if you change BIOS settings (a headache for those who have a modded BIOS) you will have to re-extract and re-patch the ACPI tables so that you will always have a patched DSDT specifically for your BIOS settings.
 What happens is for some settings you change in BIOS the result is reflected in your ACPI tables.